NorrisDalt/The-Thirsty-Cowboy/README.md

-Version 1.0 and version 2.0 can be found on the update branch.
+Version 1.0 and version 2.0 both available.
+I made this game in its entirety using the bitsy game engine.